-- a) Reinforcement shall be sourced from a Transport and Main Roads registered supplier in accordance with MRTS71 Reinforcing Steel and shall comply with the mechanical and physical properties specified in AS/NZS 4671. - b) Welding of reinforcement by either: - i.
+- Reinforcement shall be sourced from a Transport and Main Roads registered supplier in accordance with MRTS71 Reinforcing Steel and shall comply with the mechanical and physical properties specified in AS/NZS 4671. - b) Welding of reinforcement by either: - i.
 Electrical resistance welding by automated or semi-automated processes.
 These processes shall not substantially reduce the cross section of the reinforcement nor adversely affect the strength of the reinforcement, or - ii.
 Manual welding of reinforcement complying with the requirements of MRTS71.

-Compliance with Clause 6.2(b)(ii) MRTS71 Reinforcing Steel to be demonstrated by use of appropriately qualified staff, compliant weld procedures and satisfactory quality of welds.
-Weld quality to conform to MRTS71 Reinforcing Steel.
+Compliance with MRTS71 for Clause 6.2(b)(ii) to be demonstrated by use of appropriately qualified staff, compliant weld procedures and satisfactory quality of welds.
+Weld quality to conform to MRTS71.